The Affective Bridge: Preserving Speech Representations while Enhancing Deepfake Detection vian emotional Constraints: Experiments and result

 \subsection{Results}

-For openSMILE, we selected two emotion-related feature sets, with the latter emphasizing more emotional information.
-For the other four models, we applied our EmoBridge strategy.
 Table~\ref{tab:res} reports the layer-wise averaged EER and accuracy of the four models and acoustic features, evaluated on the FoR, ITW, and ASVSpoof2019 LA datasets.
+This evaluation protocol reflects the robustness of the representation across different abstraction levels and avoids bias to particular layers.

-This demonstrates that incorporating the emotion as a bridge strategy consistently improves the model’s discriminative capability compared to the pre-trained baseline across most datasets and feature types.
-Specifically, the EmoBridge configuration generally achieves lower EER and higher accuracy, indicating a trend particularly pronounced for systems using all features, where emotion-guided fusion effectively enhances the separability between genuine and fake speech.
-These results confirm that emotion-related feature fusion provides complementary information that benefits the deep representation for the deepfake detection task.
+This demonstrates that incorporating the EmoBridge strategy consistently improves the model’s discriminative capability for deepfake compared to the pre-trained baseline across most datasets and feature types.
+Specifically, the EmoBridge configuration generally achieves lower EER and higher accuracy.
 Compared with the Emotion-pretrained HuBERT model, the performance before EmoBridge training is not dominant.
-We attribute this to the fact that the model was trained solely on the IEMOCAP dataset, which provides a limited and domain-specific representation of emotion.
-After fusing more diverse emotion knowledge through the EmoBridge strategy, the performance improves noticeably, suggesting that a broader and more balanced emotion distribution is crucial for model performance.
+We attribute this to the fact that HuBERT is trained on IEMOCAP, which provides a limited coverage of emotional expressions.
+By incorporating more diverse emotion knowledge, the detection performance improves noticeably, indicating that a broader and balanced emotion distribution is necessary.

-Moreover, across all datasets, the DL-raw features consistently benefit from the emotion as a bridge strategy, indicating that raw deep learning representations capture key cues for deepfake detection and that emotion information serves as an important complementary signal.
+Moreover, across all datasets, the DL-raw features consistently benefit from the EmoBridge, indicating that raw deep learning representations capture key cues for DFD and that guidance provided by emotion information is effective.
 The FoR corpus benefits the most from our strategy, showing substantial reductions in EER (e.\,g., from 0.082 to 0.045 for ASR features) along with notable accuracy gains.
-Improvements on the ITW dataset are also evident, particularly for deep-learned features, where the EER decreases from 0.033 to 0.020 and the accuracy increases from 0.969 to 0.982.
+Improvements on the ITW dataset are also observed.
+Although the relative gains are modest, the large scale of the dataset means that these gains translate into a considerable number of additional correctly classified samples.
 These findings suggest that emotion-based bridging provides the greatest advantage in diverse or emotionally expressive conditions.